agyn-sandbox/flask/TESTS.md

 This repository contains two distinct sets of tests:

-- Core tests: validate Flask’s internal APIs and behavior, located in the top-level `tests/` directory.
+- Core tests: validate Flask's internal APIs and behavior, located in the top-level `tests/` directory.
-- Example app tests: validate the tutorial and patterns repositories under `examples/`, each with its own `tests/` directory and local config.
+- Example app tests: validate the example applications under `examples/`, each with its own `tests/` directory and local config.

 Core tests (repository root)